The Port of Missing Girls: Reception

 In the July 31, 1928 issue of the New York Daily News, the newspaper's film critic Irene Thirer began grading movies on a scale of zero to three stars.
-Three stars meant 'excellent,' two 'good,' and one star meant 'mediocre.'
+"Three stars meant 'excellent,' two 'good,' and one star meant 'mediocre.'
 And no stars at all 'means the picture's right bad,'" wrote Thirer.
 The Port of Missing Girls received one star; Carl Bialik speculates that this may have been the first time a film critic used a star-rating system to grade movies.

+Censorship

+When The Port of Missing Girls was released, many states and cities in the United States had censor boards that could require cuts or other eliminations before the film could be shown.
+The Kansas censor board ordered a cut of an intertitle that stated, "Is there anything else you like to do except dance?"

+Preservation

+A print of The Port of Missing Girls is preserved in the Library of Congress.